SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 num_coded_bits = self.num_info_bits / self.target_coderate

-# Ensure that num_coded_bits is a multiple of num_bits_per_symbol
+# Ensure num_coded_bits is a multiple of num_bits_per_symbol

 @abstractmethod